FernandoFigueroa0710/Manchester-City-FC/README.md

 ![alt text](https://github.com/FernandoFigueroa0710/Manchester-City-FC/blob/master/src/Resources/screenshots/Screen%20Shot%202019-04-08%20at%2022.59.53.png)

-## What have I leaned on this project?
+## What have I learned on this project?

 - The MVC model architecture for React
 - The creation and implementation of High Order Components (HOC) in React
 - The creation and implementation of reusable components and functions in React
-- Complex animations and transitions using:
+- Complex animations and transitions using:<br/>
   [React Move](https://react-move.js.org/#/)<br/>
   [React Reveal](https://www.react-reveal.com/)<br/>
   [d3-ease](https://d3js.org/)<br/>